Amisha5/symfony-php-rest-api/README.md

 # symfony-php-rest-api
-Implement CRUD Functionality using Symfony Framework
+Implement CRUD Functionality using Symfony Framework Basic crud (create,delete ,update and read ) functionality is covered in symphony PHP.

 ## Prerequisites for creating symfony php project - Lab Setup
 1. For windows WAMP or XAMPP server, for Mac MAMP server, or for Linux LAMP server